OWMC/nextjs-mosh/README.md

 ## Notes

+NEXT-DEMO

+set up using app-router

+Uses Tailwind, Radix, Prisma, Axios, react hook form.

+DaisyUI, Bootstrap have been experimented with here also.

-Server components: non interactive server js - buildtime (SSG, most pages) or runtime (SSR, users and blog posts) Client components: interactive browser js - runtime - addToCart, new issue form (react apps like SPAs, no seo, extra round trips for data)
+Server components: non interactive server js - buildtime (SSG) or runtime (SSR) Client components: interactive browser js - runtime - addToCart, new issue form (react apps like SPAs, no seo, extra round trips for data)

 Default is static buildtime (ssg) pages.
-Some components are SSR'd at runtime.
+Currently getting the Issues tracker to work requires SSR I think, not SSG.

 'use client' will make a component CR.
-It is used atomically (on a field or button instance).
+It is used atomically (on a field or button instance that depends on remote data).

 Next uses caching on the fetch function.
 If set to no-store, there's no cache and it is SSRd each time.
 Revalidate every X seconds will store a static cache of an SSR'd page until the time expires and it will fetch new data and re-render.